l

 The next morning: after nearly 2 months we leave Brazil.
 Prado gets a last load of good-quality diesel, and we’re heading to the nearby border.

 Formalities in Brazil are completed within minutes.
 Surprisingly, nobody attempts to charge us for ignoring Brazil’s countless speed traps and red lights.
-Even no penalty of not having paid a few electronic tolls – simply because we have no CPF ( this administrative code essential for every Brazi to survive in their own country).
+Even no penalty for not having paid a few electronic tolls – simply because we have no CPF (this administrative code essential for every Brazi to survive in their own country).
 And a CPF is required to pay electronic road tolls.

 We drive a few meters to arrive at the Bolivian border control.
 A minute or 2 for immigration, customs takes a little longer because the smart lady needs to control Prado’s VIN.
 Then we have to go to the police station to get permission to drive Prado.
 This is something unique at this border post.
 It’s said that without this important document, you may not pass the control post of the very same police a few km away.
 Ok, maybe forgot to mention the most important issue for the officer in charge: to receive 100 Bolivianos.
 Of course, without a receipt.
 You can call it what you like.